antfroger/go-dynamic-questionnaire/README.md

     // You can continue calling NextQuestions with the answers until there are no more questions if q.Completed() {
+        closingRemarks := q.ClosingRemarks()
-        // Do something
+        // Do something with the recommendations or closing remarks }
 }
-}
 ```

 ## TODOs

-- [ ] Add recommendations and closing remarks
 - [ ] Add loaders for different configuration formats
   - read the configuration from a JSON file
   - read the configuration from JSON bytes